paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 ### Statutory Notes

 #### References in Text
 The Fish and Wildlife Coordination Act, referred to in subsec. (c), is act Mar.
 10, 1934, ch.
 55, 48 Stat.
-401, as amended, which is classified generally to sections 661 to 666c of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 661 of this title](./chapter-5a-protection-and-conservation-of-wildlife.md#section-661) and Tables.
+401, which is classified generally to sections 661 to 666c–1 of this title.
+For complete classification of this Act to the Code, see [section 661(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661/a&num=0&edition=prelim), Short Title note set out under [section 661 of this title](./chapter-5a-protection-and-conservation-of-wildlife.md#section-661), and Tables.

 #### Prior Provisions
 A prior section 30 of act June 10, 1920, was classified to [section 791 of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-791), prior to repeal by act Aug.
 26, 1935, ch.
 687, title II, § 212, 49 Stat.
 847.